Alluxio/alluxio/docs/en/operation/User-CLI.md

 The `distributedLoad` command loads a file or directory from the under storage system into Alluxio storage distributed across workers using the job service.
 The job is a no-op if the file is already loaded into Alluxio.
-In sync mode which is the default mode, user will get a JOB_CONTROL_ID after the command submits successfully.
+By default, the command runs synchronously and the user will get a `JOB_CONTROL_ID` after the command successfully submits the job to be executed.
-User need to wait for the command to finish.
-When the command finishes, user will be able to see the file loading status and statistics on completion/failure in sync mode.
+The command will wait until the job is complete, at which point the user will see the list of files loaded and statistics on which files completed or failed.
-In async mode user will get a JOB_CONTROL_ID after the command submission is successful.
-The command execution happens asynchronously on the Job Master side.
+The command can also run in async mode with the `--async` flag.
+Similar to before, the user will get a `JOB_CONTROL_ID` after the command successfully submits the job.
+The difference is that the command will not wait for the job to finish.
+Users can use the [`getCmdStatus`](#getCmdStatus) [`getCmdStatus`]({{ '/en/operation/User-CLI.html' | relativize_url }}#getCmdStatus)
-User can use `getCmdStatus` to check detailed status information on the JOB_CONTROL_ID.
+command with the `JOB_CONTROL_ID` as an argument to check detailed status information about the job.

 If `distributedLoad` is run on a directory, files in the directory will be recursively loaded and each file will be loaded on a random worker.